orome/crypto-enigma-hs/README.md

 [I], [M3], and [M4].

 This is adapted, as an exercise in learning Haskell, from an earlier learning project written in Mathematica.
 It is my first Haskell program.
-A [Python version] with substantially the same API, plus a command line interface, is also available.
+A [Python version] with substantially the same API and command line interface, is also available.

 ### Functionality: package API